Midwife in the Tire Swing

 Chapter 48—Lucy cranks the Chevy Six

-Downtown a half-mile procession of desperately lustful adolescents varoomed by in battered trucks showing off their new-found independence of transport, waved on by admiring and equally sex-starved coeds.
 The Chevy 6, a 1938 rumble-seat sports coupe, began life circling Willipaq’s Commercial Block, cruising for girls.
-That these girls were underage and yet in school, hence triumphant suitors subject to a court hearing, fine and jail, was not a serious consideration.
+That these girls were underage and yet in school—hence triumphant suitors subject to a court hearing, fine and jail—was not a serious consideration.
 The car would come to Lucian Hobart third-hand, but with great potential as an engine of insemination.

 That any key would turn in the rust-plugged ignition switch was unlikely.
 Lucy hotwired the car, trimming back the insulation from the two sets of wires that led to and from the steering column.
 He tinned the ends and soldered them onto a toggle switch that hung loosely under the dash.
 “Vehicular suicide, car,” Lucy told the Chevy.
 “I’d never do it, but a diverting idea all the same, trendy.”
 He saw the investigating officers scratching their heads wondering just what to write on the police report.
 What a hoot the newspapers would have with it if they knew.
 Sending an anonymous letter was considered, then put by.
 “To kill yourself in a car you’ve either got to suck on the exhaust or have a head-on.
 Anything else could leave you in a world of hurt and no better off than when you started.
 Bad idea,” said Lucian Hobart.

-The physics of a head-on collision were appealing.
-He thought about possible passengers in whatever oncoming vehicle he selected as the deliverer of his death.
-They most likely wouldn’t feel a thing, never suspect the vintage Chevy hurtling their way was on a mission—the fierce judgment, sudden and unannounced, of a crap shoot with God—they had probably made plans for later on.
+The physics of a head-on collision was appealing—the fierce judgment, sudden and unannounced, of a crap shoot with God.
+They most likely wouldn’t feel a thing; they had probably made plans for later on.
 Double your velocity and quadruple your impact.
 No, there was a sliding scale.
 “It’s Isaac Newton, car.
 Half the mass times the square of speed.
 Add the results for both cars and we get vaporized, just like on Star Trek.
 Newton’s Third Law at work all around us in our everyday lives; every action has an equal and opposite reaction.
-Let them live.”
+No, let them live.”
 Playing the messenger of Death was not his forte.
 He had his hands full just being Lucy Hobart.

 Driving an ancient automobile with no plates, no insurance, might be cause for a sheriff’s deputy to pull me over, Lucy thought.
 He checked behind the sun visor.
 There it was, his operator’s license.
 Expired July 23 1949.
 “Sixty-five years—no big deal.
 Close enough.
 I’ll tell ’em I forgot to renew.”
 The deputy would let him go with a warning.
 A sure thing.